Addictions vol. 6: Interventions for Teens with Web/Technological Addiction - 6 CE's

 Questions:

-1. What are three techniques useful in introducing the idea of internet addiction to clients?
+1. What are the techniques useful in introducing the idea of Problematic Internet Use to clients?

-2. What are three types of emotional attachment to the internet?
+2. What are the types of emotional attachment to the internet?

-4. What are three concepts related to internet time consumption?
+4. What are the concepts related to internet time consumption?

-5. What are three emotional causes that trigger a client’s internet addiction?
+5. What are the emotional causes that trigger a client’s problematic internet use?

-6. What are three concepts regarding children who become addicted to the internet?
+6. What are the concepts regarding children who become addicted to the internet?

-7. What are three concepts related to partners of clients with an internet addiction?
+7. What are the concepts related to partners of clients with problematic internet use?

 Answers: